Do you wonder how to buy a laptop? With all those choices, where do you start, what do you need?

 How to buy a laptop… Where do I start?

-I’ve been helping friends & family buying their laptop for years.
+For years, I’ve been helping friends & family buying their laptop.
 We’ll go through the same process together to get you the laptop you need.

 Questions to Ask Yourself First – Laptop Buying Guide